gjwgit/rattleng/installers/README.md

 ```

 Once installed users can run the app from the GNOME desktop through
-Alt-F2 and type `rattle` then Enter.
+the Window key then type `rattle`.

 ### Snap Install - UNDER DEVELOPMENT